krivanekroman76/DiplomaThesis/README.md

 - **IDE (Optional but Recommended)**: Visual Studio Code (VS Code) for editing and running Python.
 Download from [code.visualstudio.com](https://code.visualstudio.com/).
 Install the Python extension for better support.

 **NOTE**: If using IDE (VS Code) follow setup for **PowerShell** when on Windows in built in terminal.

+- **Git**: For cloning the repository.
+Download from [git-scm.com](https://git-scm.com/downloads) if not installed.
+Verify with `git --version`.

+**NOTE**: You can download the code from this repository in .zip format at the top in green drop down menu `<> Code`, then extract it to your desired location.
+You can do this to skip **Git** dependencies if you want to test this out.
+If you download it follow only points 1 and 4 in next step.
+Hint: `cd <path>`

 ### Clone the Repository
 1. Open a terminal/command prompt: